-IMPACT offers a unifying lens and language, supported by practical tools and resources, to enable the science of wellbeing, resilience, growth and trauma-responsive practice to be:
+IMPACT offers a unifying lens, language and methodology, supported by practical tools and resources, to enable the science of wellbeing and intentional practice to be:

-And build wellbeing, resilience and whole-of-life outcomes personalised to individual need and context.
+In other words, to be understood and sustainably applied to deliver whole-of-life outcomes personalised to individual and/or community need and context.

 Six Key Features

-IMPACT is an adaptable program founded upon a scientifically grounded framework in which various strategies, tools and resources are embedded.
+IMPACT founded upon a scientifically grounded framework in which various strategies, tools and resources are embedded.
 It is comprised of the following six features that can be applied individually, collectively, or implemented as a whole-of-community approach (school, care team, agency, program).

 1. Training System and Accreditation Pathway